The 2000 Guineas Stakes is a Group 1 flat race ran over the distance of one mile.

 The race has seen many amazing performances.
 Recently it has been dominated by trainer Aidan O’Brien, whilst world-famous jockey Frankie Dettori has also enjoyed notable success on the Newmarket turf.

 The 2020 winner was Kameko, ridden by Oisin Murphy and trained by Andrew Balding. who beat the previously unbeaten favourite Pinatubo.

 Aside from the 2-yo-old horse racing season which is hugely informative (often the 2000 Guineas odds start mid-May the year before), key trials include The Craven Stakes and Greenham Stakes.
 These have previously been good indicators of possible winners.
 That said quite a few of the horses taking part in this first classic will be having their first outing of that season.

-The 2000 Guineas Stakes sometimes acts as a trial for the Derby, with the last horse to win the double being Camelot in 2012.
-The most famous horse by far to achieve the double though has to be Nijinsky, who achieved the coveted crown in 1970.
+The race itself also acts as a key trial for the Derby, with the last horse to win the double being Camelot in 2012 (and there is an old saying “fourth in Guineas, first in the Derby”) other famous horses to achieve the notable double are Nijinsky, who took the coveted crown in 1970.

 Most Successful Horse